 - You’ve created an unrealistic budget that is impossible to stick to despite your steadfast effort

 - You’re living beyond your means whether you know it or not

-- You’re money and spending remains unaccounted for
+- Much of your money and spending remains unaccounted for

 Are you unrealistically attempting to save a huge portion of your take home income every month?
 Have you dropped your grocery budget so low that you can’t meet your goals?

 Whether you’re overly ambitions with debt repayment, over your head with living costs or trying to save more than makes financial sense for you – this is reason number one why you need to fix a failing budget.

 Setting realistic budgeting goals is key to any successful budget.
 If you’re setting goals that you can’t possibly achieve then you’re setting yourself up to fail even before you start.